MicrosoftDocs/fabric-docs/docs/data-science/data-wrangler-spark.md

 :::image type="content" source="media/data-wrangler-spark/preview-operation.png" alt-text="Screenshot showing a Data Wrangler operation in progress." lightbox="media/data-wrangler-spark/preview-operation.png":::

 Once an operation is applied, the Data Wrangler display grid and summary statistics update to reflect the results.
-The code appears in the running list of committed operations, located in the Cleaning steps panel.
+The code appears in the running list of committed operations, located in the "Cleaning steps" panel.

 :::image type="content" source="media/data-wrangler-spark/operation-applied.png" alt-text="Screenshot showing an applied Data Wrangler operation." lightbox="media/data-wrangler-spark/operation-applied.png":::

 > [!TIP]
-> You can always undo the most recently applied step with the trash icon beside it, which appears if you hover your cursor over that step in the Cleaning steps panel.
+> You can always undo the most recently applied step with the trash icon beside it, which appears if you hover your cursor over that step in the "Cleaning steps" panel.

 :::image type="content" source="media/data-wrangler-spark/undo-operation.png" alt-text="Screenshot showing a Data Wrangler operation that can be undone." lightbox="media/data-wrangler-spark/undo-operation.png":::